-Celosia “Amazon” is a flower that I have grown for several years, and we also offer the seed for sale.
+Celosia “Amazon” is a flower that I have grown for several years.
 It is one of those great staple flowers in the garden that is so reliable and uniform I just plain take it for granted.
 It is tall, growing over 8 feet in our garden.
 A single plant can produce over 80 stems of flowers in a season.
 Its flower is a two-tone magenta spike-type bloom.
 Its foliage has streaks of burgundy that turns even deeper colors in the fall.
 It’s like a nice quiet neighbor, just nice to have around.

 –until Thursday, Feb 21, 2008 at the Maymont Flower and Garden Show before the doors opened to the public.
 I was in my booth, busy getting ready for the grand opening, while the gardens were being judged by a panel of experts that included Wayne Amos, horticulturist of the White House.
 After the judging was completed, he came by my booth with one of our customers to check out our Cramer’s Lime Green Cockscomb seed.
 After looking it over, he offered that I should try growing a variety of Celosia called Amazon.
 I, of course, said I not only have grown it for years but also sold the seed.